Buy STI Tests for Women

 When should women get an STI test?

-If you recognize some or all of the above symptoms, it is wise to take an STI test.
+If you recognise some or all of the above symptoms, it is wise to take an STI test.
 Additionally, your personal situation can determine when and how often it is advisable to take an STI test.
 If you often have sex with different people, it is recommended that you perform an STI test once every six months.
 In addition, it is advisable to take an STI test if you have had unprotected sex with someone, if you have had sex with someone who has informed you they have an STI, or if you want to have sex with a partner without a condom.

 How do STI tests for women work?